yanivyacoby/yanivyacoby.github.io/_pages/about.md

 ## About

-I am a PhD candidate in Machine Learning at Harvard University, working with Professor [Finale Doshi-Velez](https://finale.seas.harvard.edu/) at the [Data to Actionable Knowledge Lab](https://dtak.github.io/) (DtAK).
+I'm a **PhD candidate** in Machine Learning at Harvard University, working with Professor [Finale Doshi-Velez](https://finale.seas.harvard.edu/) at the [Data to Actionable Knowledge Lab](https://dtak.github.io/) (DtAK).
-I work on uncertainty quantification and tractable approximate inference for deep Bayesian latent variable models with applications in health-care.
+I had the pleasure of interning with the [Biomedical-ML team](https://www.microsoft.com/en-us/research/theme/biomedical-ml/) at Microsoft Research New England (Summer 2021).

-Before joining DtAK, I got a MM in Contemporary Improvisation from the [New England Conservatory](https://necmusic.edu/dual-degree-programs) in 2016 and a AB in Computer Science from Harvard College in 2015.
+Before joining DtAK, I received a **Master's of Music** in Contemporary Improvisation from the [New England Conservatory](https://necmusic.edu/dual-degree-programs) (2016) and an **Bachelor's** in Computer Science from Harvard University (2015).
+I am currently a performing [musician](http://yanivyacoby.com/).

-You can find my music page [here](http://yanivyacoby.com/).
+I've also completed internships at Uber (2016), [Kensho](https://www.kensho.com/) (2015) and Meta (2013).

+## Interests

+**Research:** My goal is to develop methodology that empowers individuals to effectively utilize Machine Learning by making consequences of modeling assumptions and inference decisions transparent.
+Specifically, I develop deep probabilistic/Bayesian models and approximate inference methods designed for safety-critical domains, such as precision healthcare.
+My work exposed failure mechanisms in a number of popular methods and provided ways to mitigate these failures.

+**Teaching:** My goal is to create classroom environments and mentorship experiences that (a) builds student ability to independently interrogate technological systems in societal contexts (b) develops effective research skills (e.g. technical reading, writing, communication), and (c) helps students overcome common psychological barriers to learning (e.g. imposter phenomenon) using cohort-building.
+See my [teaching & mentorship](/teaching) page to learn more.